A Leray-Serre spectral sequence for Lagrangian Floer theory: Leray-Serre for Floer Cohomology

-\begin{proof}[Sketch of proof] For a particular Morse function $g$ on $L_F$, let $\Sigma_{max,F,g}$ be an upper bound on the energy of disks appearing in the Floer differential for $(F,L_F)$.
-It is possible for $\Sigma_{max,F,g}$ to be finite due to the fact that $(F,L_F)$ is a monotone pair that is also compact. \\
+\end{proposition} \begin{proof} For a particular Morse function $g$ on $L_F$, let $\Sigma_{max,F,g}$ be an upper bound on the energy of disks appearing in the Floer differential for $(F,L_F)$; note that this is finite since $L_F$ is monotone and compact.

-For $\epsilon<<1$ and $K$ large enough, the coupling form $a+(1-\epsilon)K\pi^*\omega_B$ is positive definite, so we get the inequality
+For $\epsilon\ll 1$ and $K$ large enough, the coupling form $a+(1-\epsilon)K\pi^*\omega_B$ is positive definite, so we get the inequality